MaddyGuthridge/transcoded/README.md

     * [x] Detect media in staging and production media libraries
     * [x] Use media library structure to determine how media has been transcoded (ie resolutions)
-    * [x] Determine the "main feature" of a media entry.
+    * [x] Determine the "main feature" of a media entry
-    * [ ] Detect extracted subtitles in production library
-    * [ ] Detect additional available subtitles in staging library
-    * [ ] Display this information in a front-end
+    * [ ] Display this information in a web UI
-* [ ] Automate the process of transcoding media for use with Jellyfin, queuing:
+* [ ] Automate the process of transcoding media for use with Jellyfin
     * [ ] Transcoding operations in Handbrake
-    * [ ] Extracting subtitle tracks from MKV files
+    * [ ] Queuing these operations in a web UI

+## Additional notes

+* While Jellyfin supports external subtitle and audio tracks, supporting them is very tedious, and so this library intentionally does not support extracting them.
+Instead, you should set up your Handbrake presets to include subtitle tracks from the originals.
+I recommend encoding to the [`.mkv`](https://en.wikipedia.org/wiki/Matroska) format, which has excellent support for alternate audio and subtitle tracks.
+Remuxing to `.mp4` does not require significant resources, and so as long as the contained video is in a good format, Jellyfin will have no troubles streaming media in this format to clients.

 ## Developing